prometheus2D/Wally/Wally.Core/Docs/ConversationHistory-Design.md

 - Every prompt that goes to a wrapper gets recorded.
 - Every response that comes back gets recorded.
-- They are stored as ordered pairs — turn 1, turn 2, turn 3 — in a file
+- They are stored as ordered pairs — turn 1, turn 2, turn 3 — in a
-  that can be read back.
+  single file that can be read back.
-- Associated metadata (who, when, which model, which wrapper, how long) is stored alongside each pair.
+- Associated metadata (actor, wrapper, model, timing, error status, session, loop context) is stored alongside each pair.
-- The file format is JSON so it is machine-parseable and human-readable.
+- The file format is JSON Lines so it is machine-parseable, human-readable, and append-friendly.

-Everything beyond that — injection into future prompts, cross-actor memory, conversation branching — is a consumer of this data, not part of this design.
+Everything beyond that — injection into future prompts, cross-actor memory, conversation branching — is a consumer of this data, not part of the core recording design.
 Get the recording right first.
 Build on it later.

 ## 2. Goals